Creating a Yes Space: A Screen-Free Solution for Independent Play

 But lately I’ve noticed a pattern in Instagram Stories.
 I watch my friends’ adorable kids doing adorable things with background noise of people arguing about politics or spouting alarming statistics.
 If I can hear it through the video, so can the kids who are in the same room with it.

-I asked Dr. Markham her opinion on this background noise for kids and she candidly said, “I can’t imagine how people think it’s ok to have the news on with their child in hearing distance.
+I asked parenting expert Dr. Laura Markham her opinion on this background noise for kids and she candidly said, “I can’t imagine how people think it’s ok to have the news on with their child in hearing distance.
 The child is going to be super anxious.
 I recommend parents read just enough to stay informed.
 Don’t expose yourself to things that will heighten your anxiety.”

 Cultivating a Yes Attitude

 While no parenting setup is perfect, creating a Yes Space (and a yes mindset) can make the long days feel a little lighter for both of you.
+Whether you’re working from home, caring for multiple children, or just seeking more peaceful rhythms, a Yes Space can offer support and ease.